marcduiker/azure-functions-university/lessons/typescript/durable-functions/advanced/advanced-patterns-lesson.md

    > 📝 **Tip** - You can also make use of the retry functionality available on the `context.df` object to call the Activity Function.

-5. Start the parallel execution via `Task.all` of the activities, fetch the result data and return it.
+5. Start the parallel execution via `Task.all` of the activities, fetch the result data and return it:

    ```typescript